envision-mods/docs/api/classes/EnvisionPortal/DataMapper.md

 ### incrementViews

-Increments the views counter for a specific entity in the database.
+Increment the view count for a page if not already viewed in the current session.

 ```php
 public incrementViews(\EnvisionPortal\EntityInterface $entity): void